where can i see african golden cats in uganda

 The African golden cats has a variety of fur colors ranging from grayish brown to dark slaty, chestnut, or reddish-brown; some are spotted; others have faded tan to black spots on the belly and inner legs.

 African Golden Cats in the western part of their range have heavier spotting than African Golden Cats in the eastern region.
 There are mostly two color morphs: a red cat and a gray cat.

-The African Golden Cats loves the moist equatorial forest, although it also penetrates the savanna regions along riverine rain forests and occurs in montane forest and alpine moorland in the eastern range.
+The African Golden Cats love the moist equatorial forest, although they also penetrate the savanna regions along riverine rain forests and occur in montane forest and alpine moorland in the eastern range.
 Apart from Semuliki National Park, African Golden Cat tourism activities are available in all national parks in western Uganda.